DHS/wp-gocardless/README.md

 ### Installation

-- Copy the gocardless folder into wp-content/plugins
+1. Copy the gocardless folder into wp-content/plugins
-- Click 'Activate plugin' next to GoCardless in the plugins tab of Wordpress Admin
+2. Click 'Activate plugin' next to GoCardless in the plugins tab of Wordpress Admin
-- Click 'GoCardless in the Plugins submenu and follow the setup instructions
+3. Click 'GoCardless' in the Plugins submenu and follow the setup instructions